Well-Being

 Abstract:

 Interventions to improve children’s lives often target singular health outcomes, despite psychosocial and physical health being intertwined.
-We propose an 60 month (9,997,677 SGD), research program examining the impact of improving caregiver sensitivity; sensitivity predicts common psychological and biological mechanisms (e.g., prefrontal cortex development and cortisol) that support children’s executive functioning (EF) and emotional and physical wellbeing.
-Objective One: We will develop and pilot three programs.
-The first two programs will target caregiver sensitivity, especially in health-related contexts: O (Own-Video Feedback) will follow meta-analytic guidelines by providing individualized feedback to participants based on their own video recordings, and so will be unlike any other program offered in Singapore; V (Vicarious Video Viewing) will follow O’s structure and deliver similar content but without individualized feedback.
+LOVING is a 60 month, research program examining the impact of improving caregiver sensitivity; sensitivity predicts common psychological and biological mechanisms (e.g., prefrontal cortex development and cortisol) that support children’s executive functioning (EF) and emotional and physical wellbeing.
+Objective One: We are developing and piloting three programs.
+The first two programs target caregiver sensitivity, including in health-related contexts: O (Own-Video Feedback) will follow meta-analytic guidelines by providing individualized feedback to participants based on their own video recordings, and so will be unlike any other program offered in Singapore; V (Vicarious Video Viewing) will follow O’s structure and deliver similar content but without individualized feedback.
 E (NeuroEducation) will purposefully not target sensitivity instead focusing upon brain education.
 Objective Two: We will use an intention to treat Randomized Controlled Trial (RCT) design, to test 3-arms (i.e., O, V, and E) in 636 lower SES dyads.
 We hypothesize O>E at post-2-months with regards to observed sensitivity and childhood outcomes (i.e., EF, externalizing behavior, and BMI).
 We additionally hypothesize O>V>E, given O’s individualized aspect.
 To determine the best times to intervene we will examine child age (ranging from 2-5) as a moderator.
 In a subsample we will examine longer-term outcomes.
 Objective Three: To understand mechanisms of action, and to improve personalized treatment, we will create a neurobiological battery.
 We hypothesize moderating influences (e.g., child expressed dopamine-related polygenetic scores) and mediational pathways (e.g., hair cortisol, salivary insulin, EEG asymmetry).
 Objective Four: We will conduct a cost-effectiveness analysis comparing the approaches.
 Economic benefits include the potential to market V and E as self-administered programs, and O’s capacity, with support from MOE, ECDA, and Mendaki, to impact children’s EF, behavior, and health, and so ultimately human capital.

-Team PI: Asst Prof Mary Chong Foong Fong (NUS), Prof Michael Meaney (McGill University)
+Team PI: Assoc Prof Mary Chong Foong Fong (NUS), Prof Michael Meaney (A*STAR)

 Co-Investigators: Dr Goh Kok Yew Shaun, Dr Khng Kiat Hui (Fannie), Dr Rosanne Jocson, Dr Astrid Schmied, Asst Prof Alicia Marie Goodwill, Assoc Prof Setoh Pei Pei (NTU), Dr Jack Fogarty

-Collaborators: Dr Yang Yifan, Assoc Prof Victoria Leong (NTU), Dr Michelle Kee Zhi Ling (SICS, A*STAR), Prof Marinus van Ijzendoorn (UCL), Prof Marian Bakermans-Kranenburg (Inst. of Applied Psych., Lisbon), Adj.
-Assoc Prof Helen Chen Yu (Duke-NUS, KKH), Dr Dennis Wang (A*STAR Singapore Institute for Clinical Sciences; A*STAR Bioinformatics Institute, NUS School of Medicine; Genomic Medicine & Bioinformatics, Dept. Neuroscience and Computer Science, University of Sheffield)
+Collaborators: Dr Yang Yifan, Prof Victoria Leong (NTU), Dr Michelle Kee Zhi Ling (SICS, A*STAR), Prof Marinus van Ijzendoorn (UCL), Prof Marian Bakermans-Kranenburg (Inst. of Applied Psych., Lisbon), Assoc Prof Helen Chen Yu (Duke-NUS, KKH), Dr Dennis Wang (A*STAR Singapore Institute for Clinical Sciences; A*STAR Bioinformatics Institute, NUS School of Medicine; Genomic Medicine & Bioinformatics, Dept. Neuroscience and Computer Science, University of Sheffield), Assoc Prof Patricia Silveira (McGill University), Asst Prof Cynthia Chen (NUS)

 Abstract: